Skip to main content

 Perimenopausal insomnia is one of the most common reasons women come to my Philly practice.
 As progesterone drops, deep sleep and the ability to stay asleep both fall apart.
 Hot flashes and night sweats add a layer of arousal on top.
 We test hormones, address vasomotor symptoms (hot flashes and night sweats), and often use cyclic bio-identical progesterone.

 Yes, ADHD (Attention Deficit Hyperactivity Disorder) often comes with delayed sleep phase, where your body wants to fall asleep at 2 AM and wake at 10 AM.
 Stimulant medications can also keep you wired if dosed too late.
-We work on a hard cutoff time for stimulants and use morning light plus melatonin to shift the rhythm earlier.
+We work on a hard cutoff time for stimulants and use morning light plus melatonin to move the rhythm earlier.

 You can have sleep apnea even at a healthy weight.
 Look for loud snoring, witnessed pauses in breathing, morning headaches, dry mouth, or unrefreshing sleep.
 A small jaw, a thick neck, or a deviated septum all raise risk.
 A home sleep test settles the question in a single night.